hridaimehta/3040A2/README.md

-# Hosting Your Resume on GitHub Pages
+# Guide for Hosting Your Resume on GitHub Pages

 ## Purpose

-This document aims to outline the actionable steps for creating and hosting a resume in Markdown format, and to connect these steps with the overarching principles of contemporary Technical Writing as delineated in Andrew Etter's Modern Technical Writing.
+This document aims to outline the actionable steps for creating and hosting a resume in Markdown format via GitHub pages, and to connect these steps with the principles of contemporary Technical Writing as potrayed in Andrew Etter's Modern Technical Writing.

 ## Pre-requisites

 Before we dive into the hosting process, ensure you have the following:

-- **GitHub Account**: Your digital showcase platform.
+1. **GitHub Account**: Your digital showcase platform.
 Create your account
-    * Useful resource to get you familiar with Github: [*What is GitHub?*](https://kinsta.com/knowledgebase/what-is-github/).
+    * Useful blog to get you familiar with Github and its uses: [*What is GitHub?*](https://kinsta.com/knowledgebase/what-is-github/).
-    * Create your free account:  [Join Github!](https://github.com/join)
+    * Create your free account here:  [Join Github!](https://github.com/join)

-- **Markdown-Formatted Resume**: Your resume in Markdown format.
+2. **Markdown-Formatted Resume**: Your resume in Markdown format.
 Markdown allows for easy formatting and is highly recommended for its simplicity.
-Here is my resume in Mark down [resume](index.md).
-If you're new to Markdown, check out [More Resources](#more-resources) for links to tutorials, free Markdown editors and more.
+Here is my [resume](index.md) in Mark down.
+If you're new to Markdown, there are a lot resources availble to help you get started, check out [More Resources](#more-resources) for links to tutorials, free Markdown editors and more.

 ## Instructions

 ### 1. Creating Your GitHub Repository

-***Concept of Etter's Book***: GitHub uses Git's smart tracking system to help you keep everything—from code to notes—all in one spot.
+***Concept of Etter's Book***: GitHub uses Git's smart tracking system to help you keep everything, from code to notes, all in one spot.
 Etter explains in his book how this setup not only makes team work smoother but also keeps a neat record of all changes.
 This is super handy for fixing bugs and making sure everything stays up to date.
 Plus, it's cool because you can work on your stuff without being online, and later mix it back into the main project, letting you and your team tackle different tasks at the same time.

-- **Steps**:
+- **Step by step instructions**:
-  1. Sign in to your GitHub account [login](https://github.com/login).
+  1. Sign in to your GitHub account using your credentials: [login](https://github.com/login).
-  2. On GitHub dashboard, click "New" to create a new repository.
+  2. On your GitHub dashboard, click "New" to create a new repository.
   3. Name it `[YourGitHubUsername].github.io` to automatically generate a web page URL.
   4. Opt for a **Public** repository to showcase your resume to the world.
   5. Select **Add a README file** to set up a README file to give visitors an overview of your repository.